Information for New Owners

 - Charge your car while preconditioning to reduce the amount of energy loss from your battery pack.

 - Turn off Range Mode to avoid limiting the power available to precondition your car, even when charging.

 - In temperatures below 4° C, use washer fluid with antifreeze.
 Not using antifreeze can impair visibility through the windshield.

 How do I program HomeLink?

-To program HomeLink for your Model S and Model X, tap the HomeLink icon at the top of your touchscreen and follow the step-by-step instructions.
-You’ll need the remote control with you and park in front of the garage or gate you wish to program.
+To program HomeLink, tap the HomeLink icon at the top of your touchscreen and follow the step-by-step instructions.
+You’ll need the remote control with you and be parked in front of the garage or gate you wish to program.